porsche-design-system/porsche-design-system/packages/components/src/components/content/accordion/accordion.examples.md

 The accordion width is 100% of the parent container.
 We do strongly advise you to not use the full display width, as this will quickly result in a loss of context.
 Parent containers with a maximum width of `800px` are recommended.

-### Event binding

-`p-accordion` is a component which does not work by itself and needs to be controlled from the outside.
-This grants you flexible control over the `open` state.

-In order to get notified when the Accordion gets closed by clicking the `heading` you need to register an event listener for the `accordionChange` event which is emitted by `p-accordion`.

-You can set the `open` property to `true` so that the accordion is open by default.

 ### Headline Tag